 - Cut the ingredients to the same size to ensure they’ll cook evenly.
 Nothing is worse than having overcooked onions and under-cooked peppers, because they’ve been cut to different sizes.

 - Choose flavors you and you’re family will enjoy.
 If you don’t like green peppers, leave them out.
-Maybe add poblano peppers instead.
+Maybe add some herbs or spices like a sprinkle of fajita seasoning or taco seasoning.
 As with all of our recipes, many of the ingredients are interchangeable.
 We want you to enjoy the food, so make it to your liking.
 Use our recipe as a guide.

 The calorie count listed below is an approximation based on the ingredients listed.
 The sheet pan meal can be served over rice, pasta, or on a hoagie bun with marinara.